Heliot Ramos

-Heliot Lemuel Ramos Lebrón (born September 7, 1999) is a Puerto Rican professional baseball center fielder for the San Francisco Giants of Major League Baseball (MLB).
+Heliot Lemuel Ramos Lebrón (pronounced "Eliot"; born September 7, 1999) is a Puerto Rican professional baseball outfielder for the San Francisco Giants of Major League Baseball (MLB).
 The Giants selected Ramos in the first round, with the 19th overall selection, of the 2017 MLB draft.
 He made his MLB debut in 2022.

 Career

 Amateur career

 Ramos attended Leadership Christian Academy in Guaynabo, Puerto Rico.
 He played for the Las Lomas Potros travel ball club in Puerto Rico.
 Ramos was the Most Valuable Player of the 2016 Under Armour All-America Baseball Game, a showcase of high school juniors and seniors that was held at Wrigley Field on July 23, 2016.
-He committed to play baseball at Florida International University prior to signing his professional contract.
+He committed to play baseball at Florida International University, prior to signing his professional contract.

 Professional career

-2017-18
+2017–18

 The San Francisco Giants selected Ramos in the first round, with the 19th overall selection, of the 2017 MLB draft.
 He signed for a signing bonus of $3,101,700.

 Ramos began his professional career in 2017 with the Arizona League Giants of the Rookie-level Arizona League, based at the team's minor league complex in Scottsdale, Arizona.
-He ranked was first in the league with a .645 slugging percentage, 2nd with a .348 batting average, 8th with a .404 on-base percentage, 2nd with a 1.049 on base plus slugging percentage (OPS), and tied for 7th with six home runs in 138 at bats.
+He was ranked first in the league with a .645 slugging percentage, 2nd with a .348 batting average, 8th with a .404 on-base percentage, 2nd with a 1.049 on base plus slugging percentage (OPS), and tied for 7th with six home runs in 138 at bats.
 Following the season, Baseball America named Ramos a 2017 Rookie-Level Classification All-Star, and he was one of only three outfielders selected among players in the four Rookie-level leagues.
 In the Giants' 2017 draft class, Baseball America rated Ramos as the Best Power Hitter, Best Defensive Player, and Best Athlete, and as having the Best Pro Debut.
 He was also named an Arizona League post-season All Star, and an MiLB.com Organization All Star.
 Ramos participated in the Giants' Instructional League following the 2017 season.

 In 2018, Ramos played with the Augusta GreenJackets of the Single-A South Atlantic League.
 He hit .245/.313/.396 with 11 home runs and 52 RBIs, and 8 steals in 15 attempts, in 485 at bats over 124 games.
 He was a 2018 Futures Game selection.